 B. If both partners of a marriage or of a registered same sex domestic partner relationship (as documented to and approved by Human Resources), are eligible employees and they jointly purchase a principal place of residence under this plan, Vanderbilt University's contribution of one-half of one percent of the value of the mortgage will be available to each of the partners.
 The total onetime payment i s limited to no more than \$2,500 for each of the partners.
-If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (a)), an additional one-half of one percent of the value of the partners (limited to a payment of no more than \$2,500 for each of the total of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of the total section (a)), and ditional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of the total section (a)).
+If the principal place of residence purchased by these eligible partners is located within the geographic area (as defined above in section (a)), an additional one-half of one percent of the value of the mortgage will be available for each of the partners (limited to a payment of no more than \$2,500 for each of them) and will be contributed by the University.